crwainstock/PlacesFamilyApp/README.md

 I wanted to try to add some more features (render more data, maybe get the image rendering, add a bottom app bar where the location could be displayed at some point), but...none of it was working.
 I just couldn't get things to work with the amount of time that I had and how slow Android Studio was on my computer.

 I decided to wrap up the build and spend the remaining time putting my presentation together.
-You can see the video presentation here!
+You can see my [video presentation here](https://drive.google.com/file/d/1zD3pRwP_bqpAZnS7QmUrAiG7PUVFj4iv/view?usp=drive_link)!

 ![gif of app styling progress](./wander%20wise.gif)